exercism/rust/exercises/complex-numbers/README.md

 Assume the programming language you are using does not have an implementation of complex numbers.

-- To implement `ops`, take a look ta overloading operators in [Standard Library Documentation for `std::ops`](https://doc.rust-lang.org/std/ops/index.html).
+- To implement `ops`, take a look at overloading operators in [Standard Library Documentation for `std::ops`](https://doc.rust-lang.org/std/ops/index.html).
 - If you are stuck, take a look at the `num-complex` crate for an implementation of this.

 ## Rust Installation